opentok/opentok-android-sdk-samples/Basic-Video-Chat-ConnectionService-Java/README.md

 ## Troubleshooting

 - Ensure connected bluetooth speakers have the call audio profile enabled.
+If that does not work, try disabling and re-enabling the bluetooth speaker.